RosettaCommons/documentation/application_documentation/design/rosettaremodel.md

 A major limitiation of the Remodel protocol is that input PDB files must be numbered starting from 1.
 A PDB numbered starting from 1 can be created using the fixbb application with the flag -renumber\_pdb and a resfile that has NATRO as the default behaviour.

 If a starting PDB has multiple chains, Remodel works on the first chain.
-Leave the chain field empty for this region or use the flag "-chain " followed by chain name (eg. A) to indicate the target chain.
+Use the flag "-chain " followed by chain name (eg. A) to indicate the target chain.
 The other parts can still carry their chain designator, and they will not be touched by the protocol – they will stay present throughout the simulation.
+Note that at the moment, one should always use -chain field, even if model or target model has only one chain.
 If DNA is present it will be considered for scoring but will not move during the run.
 Also if you have anything other than protein, clustering on CA atom will not work, so clustering should be turned off by adding "-use\_clusters false" to the command line.

 Input Files
 ===========